 The TFRP may apply to you if these unpaid trust fund taxes cannot be immediately collected from the business.
 The business does not have to have stopped operating for the TFRP to be assessed.

 The TFRP may be assessed against any person who:

-- is responsible for collecting or paying withheld income and employment taxes, or for paying collected excise taxes, and
+1- Is responsible for collecting or paying withheld income and employment taxes, or for paying collected excise taxes; and,

 A responsible person is a person or group of people who has the duty to perform and the power to direct the collecting, accounting, and paying of trust fund taxes.
 This person may be:

-- another person with authority and control over funds to direct their disbursement, or
+5- another person with authority & control over funds to direct their disbursement, or

 For willfulness to exist, the responsible person:

-An employee is not a responsible person if the employee’s function was solely to pay the bills as directed by a superior, rather than to determine which creditors would or would not be paid.
+An employee is not a responsible person if the employee’s function were solely to pay the bills as directed by a superior (Emphasis by Zaher Fallahi, CPA, Esq), rather than to determine which creditors would or would not be paid.
 Notice 784, Could You Be Personally Liable for Certain Unpaid Federal Taxes? contains additional information regarding the TFRP.

 In California, the Employment Development Department (EDD) is a department of government that provides a variety of services to businesses, workers, and job seekers.
 EDD is also in charge of collecting CA income, employment and other taxes and has similar laws to those of the IRS.

 We Help With IRS and EDD Payroll Tax Audit